 - Video footage – In some cases, actual video of the attack may be available.
 For instance, if the attack occurred at an apartment complex or other public place, security camera footage may be obtained.

-Establishing Grounds for the Dog Owner’s Liability
+Georgia Dog Bite Laws: Establishing Grounds For The Dog Owner’s Liability

 - The owner knew or should have known the dog was vicious, and

-Millar & Mixon, LLC will seek to establish these facts by looking at a variety of sources.
+Our Law Firm’s lawyers will seek to establish these facts by looking at a variety of sources.
 For instance, animal control, police and hospital records may indicate the dog’s history of bites, aggressive behavior and attacks on other animals.

 - There was a local ordinance requiring the dog to be on a leash, muzzled or otherwise controlled by its owner,